sans-sroc/integrity/README.md

 ## Building additional versions

-The `build.sh` script will generate three versions of the tool at this time (all located in the `binaries` directory):

-- macOS (amd64): Tested on macOS Catalina 10.15.7

-- Linux (amd64): Tested on Ubuntu Desktop 20.04

-- Windows (amd64): Tested on Windows 10 1809

-To generate more, install go on your machine and set the environment variables `GOOS` and `GOARCH` for your target system:
+You can find three builds in the Releases section of GitHub, but to generate more, install go on your machine and set the environment variables `GOOS` and `GOARCH` for your target system:

 | GOOS | GOARCH |
 |------|--------|